I want to offer support

 - Provide debriefings for critical incidents.

-- Have available the names and contact details of at least two GPs who are comfortable seeing doctors as patients.
+- Provide contact details of at least 2 GPs who are comfortable seeing doctors as patients.

 - Take a RACP course: